cypress-io/cypress/docs/source/faq/index.md

 ![screen shot 2017-02-12 at 4 12 40 pm](https://cloud.githubusercontent.com/assets/1268976/22866094/64aeeb3e-f13e-11e6-93f5-f7420892913f.png)

-## {% fa fa-question-circle green %} How do I get the native DOM reference of an element found using Cypress?
+## {% fa fa-angle-right %} How do I get the native DOM reference of an element found using Cypress?

 Cypress wraps elements in jQuery so you'd just get the native element from there.